bbauska/meta-react-basics/README.md

 <h3>Where to go from here</h3>

-This was a very brief introduction to how to think about building components and applications with React.
-You can [start a React project](https://react.dev/learn/installation) right now or [dive deeper on all the syntax](https://react.dev/learn/describing-the-ui) used in this tutorial.
+<p>This was a very brief introduction to how to think about building components and applications with React.
+You can <a href="https://react.dev/learn/installation" target="_blank" rel="noopener noreferrer">start a React project</a> right now or <a href="https://react.dev/learn/describing-the-ui" target="_blank" rel="noopener noreferrer">dive deeper on all the syntax used in this tutorial.</p>

 <h2>Installation</h2>